Abdurazzag/Tour-Clone/README.md

-### Aberdeen tourism system application focusing on art and history
+### Aberdeen tourism system application allowing users to create their own dynamic 360 tours.

 Links to hosted sites (Both accessible from each other):
 Website - https://tour-75k.pages.dev